Altons/altons.github.com/_posts/2013-01-15-detecting-language-in-twitter.md

 There are some posts labeled incorrectly some of the reasons behind are:

 - Even though we have searched by language, doesn't mean the post is written in a specific language - it only means the default language used by the twitter account is german, english etc.
-- If harder to predict correctly when message is too short.
+- It's harder to predict correctly when message is too short.
 - Simply error in prediction

 I hope you've found this post useful.